joseph-flinn/site/frontend/posts/engineering-portfolio-management-part3.md

 We can take lessons from the processes that the manufacturing industry has been continuously improving and apply them to the software industry.
-Using MRLs (or ORLs) for objective measurements of project progress help make sure that an organization's resources are being invested responsibly.
+Using MRLs (or ORLs) for objective measurements of project progress helps make sure that an organization's resources are being invested responsibly.
 Over the last few posts we have been building up the foundation to examine how TRLs and MRL/ORLs can be used in implementing a system to provide streamlined decision making to effectively manage resource investment.
 We will look at such a system in the upcoming